 There were no significant transfers between Levels 1 and 2.
+(1)

-The netting adjustments represent the impact of offsetting derivative credit exposures on contracts where we have both a legally enforceable netting agreement in place and we intend to

-As at October 31, 2010 residential and commercial MBS included in Trading securities were \$11,995 million, and \$194 million, respectively (2009 - \$12,414 million and \$185 million, respectively), and in Available-for-sale securities, \$8,720 million and \$152 million, respectively (2009 - \$8,454 million and \$213 million, respectively).
+(2) The netting adjustments represent the impact of offsetting derivative credit exposures on contracts where we have both a legally enforceable netting agreement in place and we intend to settle the contracts on either a net basis or simultaneously.
+Hence, some of the derivative related assets and liabilities are reported on a net basis.
+As at October 31, 2010 residential and commercial MBS included in Trading securities were \$11,995 million and \$194 million, respectively (2009 - \$12,414 million and \$185 million, respectively), and in Available-for-sale securities, \$8,720 million and \$152 million, respectively (2009 - \$8,454 million and \$213 million, respectively).
 OECD stands for Organisation for Economic Co-operation and Development.

-CDOs stand for Collateralized Debt Obligations.
+(5) (6) CDOs stand for Collateralized Debt Obligations.